Print Friendly

 Oj k’o pa le ro’ch le a Wel.

-Oj k’o pa le r-o’ch a Wel.
+Oj k’o pa le r-o’ch le a Wel.

-we Ex. loc. det his-house Manuel
+we Ex. loc. det his-house det Manuel

-We are in Manuel’s house.
+We are at Manuel’s house.

 In the following lesson, we will learn more about how to use the existential particle k’o, and we will also learn about personal pronouns.
 For now, practice using the possessive and existential phrases we have learned in this lesson.